Master the language of search engine optimisation with Australia’s most comprehensive SEO glossary

 Pay-Per-Click (PPC)

-An advertising model where advertisers pay a fee each time one of their ads is clicked, used to buy visits to a site.
+An advertising model where advertisers pay a fee each time a user clicks on one of their ads.
+PPC is the term used to buy visits to a site.

 Q